bh4rgavv/Baylogic/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 43 images.
-Vehicle-Detection are annotated in YOLOv12 format.
+Vehicle-Detection was annotated in YOLOv8 format.

-No pre-processing or augmentation was applied.